-- o Dosing is in accordance with the U.S. FDA approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with elapegademase therapy; and - Patient has experienced a positive clinical response to elapegademase therapy (e.g., normalization of plasma ADA activity, erythrocyte dATP levels, improvement of disease symptoms, etc.); and - Dosing is in accordance with the U.S. FDA approved labeling; and - o Reauthorization will be for no more than 12 months
+- Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with elapegademase therapy; and - Patient has experienced a positive clinical response to elapegademase therapy (e.g., normalization of plasma ADA activity, erythrocyte dATP levels, improvement of disease symptoms, etc.); and - Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - o Reauthorization will be for no more than 12 months

-Vimizim (elosulfase alfa) is proven for the treatment of mucopolysaccharidosis type IVA (MPS IVA; Morquio A syndrome).
-Vimizim is medically necessary when all of the following additional criteria are met:
+Vimizim (elosulfase alfa) is medically necessary for the treatment of Mucopolysaccharidosis type IVA (MPS IVA; Morquio A syndrome) when the following criteria are met:1,2

-- For initial therapy, all of the following: - Diagnosis of Morquio A syndrome confirmed by one of the following: - Absence or deficiency of fibroblast or leukocyte GALNS enzyme activity; or - Molecular genetic testing for mutations in the GALNS gene (16q24.3)
+- For initial therapy, all of the following: - Diagnosis of Morquio A syndrome confirmed by one of the following: - Absence or deficiency of fibroblast or leukocyte GALNS enzyme activity; and - Molecular genetic testing for mutations in the GALNS gene (16q24.3)

-- Presence of clinical signs and symptoms of the disease (e.g., kyphoscoliosis, genu valgum, pectus carinatum, gait disturbance, growth deficiency, etc.); and - Dosing is in accordance with the U.S. FDA approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with elosulfase alfa therapy; and - o Patient has experienced a positive clinical response to elosulfase alfa therapy (e.g., improved endurance, improved functional capacity, reduced urine keratan sulfate excretion); and - Dosing is in accordance with the U.S. FDA approved labeling; and - Reauthorization will be for no more than 12 months
+- o Presence of clinical signs and symptoms of the disease (e.g., kyphoscoliosis, genu valgum, pectus carinatum, gait disturbance, growth deficiency, etc.); and - Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with elosulfase alfa therapy; and - Patient has experienced a positive clinical response to elosulfase alfa therapy (e.g., improved endurance, improved functional capacity, reduced urine keratan sulfate excretion); and - o Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - o Reauthorization will be for no more than 12 months

-Xenpozyme (olipudase alfa-rpcp) is proven for the treatment of acid sphingomyelinase deficiency (ASMD).
-Xenpozyme is medically necessary when all of the following additional criteria are met:
+Xenpozyme (olipudase alfa-rpcp) is medically necessary for the treatment of acid sphingomyelinase deficiency (ASMD) when all of the following criteria are met: